Printable Playa Schedule 2019

 I hope you find it useful (leave me a note below if you do!), & to see you all on the Playa )'(

 The download is available in two flavors:

-- 2018 Tab-Separated Values.
+- 2019 Tab-Separated Values.
 This will actually run the script & generate a new file by pulling data directly from BM.org, providing the most up-to-date list possible.
-If this is your first time here or if you're not very familiar with Excel, I'd suggest starting with the pre-formatted spreadsheet instead.
+If this is your first time here or if you're not experienced with Excel, I'd suggest starting with the pre-formatted spreadsheet instead.
 Note that it takes a minute to generate, so please click once & be patient.
-You'll get a .csv file that you need to open in Excel.
-It may not work properly in very outdated versions (2007 & earlier).
+It may not work properly in very outdated versions of Excel (2007 & earlier).
 If you'd like to manually replicate my Pre-Formatted Spreadsheet, here are the steps I use.